-We aim to create an ethos where 'it is OK to be bright' and where gender stereotypes are dismantled and transcended and to be aware of the effects of bilingualism, gender and social circumstances on learning and high achievement.
+We aim to create an ethos where gender stereotypes are dismantled and transcended and to be aware of the effects of ethnicity, bilingualism, gender and social circumstances on learning and high achievement.

-The Head will coordinate the monitoring of progress of students on the gifted and talented students.
+The Headteacher will coordinate the monitoring of progress of students on the gifted and talented students.

-The Head will ensure that the professional development program includes relevant aspects of gifted and talented provision.
+The Headteacher will ensure that the professional development program includes relevant aspects of gifted and talented provision.